 Now that I have defined who my perfect client is and their characteristics I can now go fishing for them.
 I now troll networking groups, Chamber of Commerce, sporting and church events for these clients.

-Defining my clients is reshaping the way I market and is making it enjoyable and profitable to work with these individual.
+Defining my clients is reshaping the way I market and is making it enjoyable and profitable to work with these individuals.
 It takes works to land these clients, but the results are well worth the efforts.